Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: POTENTIAL DECOMPOSITION

 While the FWHT reduces the complexity of decomposition, the cost still scales exponentially with respect to the number of qubits.
-To further reduce the setup cost, we opt to employ coarse graining methods.
+To further reduce the setup cost, we opt to employ coarse-graining methods.
 If the features of the potential are on a scale that is much larger than the lattice spacing, then one expects a low-mode expansion to be a sufficient representation of the potential.
-As a result, given a coarse-graining scale $a^{\textrm{cg}} \geq a$, the complexity of the FWHT becomes $\mathrm{O}(N^{\textrm{cg}}\log(N^{\textrm{cg}}))$ where $N^{\textrm{cg}} = (L/a^{\textrm{cg}})^D$ in $D$ dimensions can be exponentially smaller than the original lattice.
+As a result, given a coarse-graining scale $a^{\textrm{CG}} \geq a$, the complexity of the FWHT becomes $\mathrm{O}(N^{\textrm{CG}}\log(N^{\textrm{CG}}))$ where $N^{\textrm{CG}} = (L/a^{\textrm{CG}})^D$ in $D$ dimensions can be exponentially smaller than the original lattice.
 Such a strategy allows one to decouple the setup cost from the lattice size for a suitable potential.

 In this work we explore two coarse-graining strategies: averaging and decimation.
-In both cases, we define the coarse-grained lattice, $N^{\textrm{cg}}=2^{A^{\textrm{cg}}}$ where $A^{\textrm{cg}}<A$.
+In both cases, we define the coarse-grained lattice, $N^{\textrm{CG}}=2^{A^{\textrm{CG}}}$ where $A^{\textrm{CG}}<A$.

 In averaging, we block average the potential between a given interval.
-This approach has the benefit of obtaining exactly the same coefficients as in the complete expansion with the high sequency modes $A^{\textrm{cg}}<r\leq A$ set to zero, serving as a low pass filter.
-Therefore for suitable potentials, averaging introduces only a series trunction error that is well-behaved, in the sense that the coefficients of higher-sequency contributions are at least polynomially suppressed.
+This approach has the benefit of obtaining exactly the same coefficients as in the complete expansion with the high-sequency modes $A^{\textrm{CG}}<r\leq A$ set to zero, serving as a low-pass filter.
+Therefore for suitable potentials, averaging introduces only a series truncation error that is well behaved, in the sense that the coefficients of higher-sequency contributions are at least polynomially suppressed.
 If we have the functional form of the potential, one can analytically compute the indefinite integral and construct averages for the result, and would be computationally cheap to carry out.
 If the potential does not have an analytic form, one would require sampling at all grid locations making the computational complexity of averaging $\mathrm{O}(2^{A})$, and can become prohibitively expensive.